 Cargo shorts - 6 pockets per pair on boys, for a total of 18 usable pockets.
 Daughter has jean shorts - no usable back pockets, but they do have 2 front pockets which could probably carry some rocks, so that's at least something.

 But my daughter’s wardrobe is varied.
 Some days she likes leggings, other days it’s a tutu and Phineas & Ferb shirt, and occasionally it’s a princess dress.
-Actually, she dresses a lot like I did when I was a child - my interests ranged from Arthurian legends and fairy tales to Indiana Jones and James Bond.
+Actually, she dresses a lot like I did when I was a child - my interests ranged from nuances of language and fairy tales to Indiana Jones and James Bond.
 But the point is - sometimes her clothes have pockets, but they usually don’t.

 Typical daughter outfits.
 I'm sure that dinosaur has no pockets.